-- Play group games that will facilitate social thinking.
+- Play group games that will facilitate thinking socially.

 - Practice looking at what others are looking at, and thinking about what they are thinking about.

-- Practice perspective-taking and seeing things from others point of view.
+- Practice perspective-taking and seeing things from others’ points of view.

 - Become a “Social Detective” and search for social clues about what others are thinking or feeling.